-or -er -ist

 So, am I in any way an artist?
 And why am I even asking the question?

-Those pictures though were for editorial use – magazines, websites, I don’t know for sure.
+However, those pictures though were for editorial use in magazines or brochures or websites.
+I don’t know for sure.
 But they certainly weren’t sold under the label of art.

 You might recognise that photo of the Beetle at the top of the page from my Circles gallery.